-Folders have a corresponding locations on your system.
+Folders correspond to directories on your system.
 Your default desktop includes a folder showing you the contents of your /home directory (see Figure 2-3, Contents of an Open Folder).
 Although you can specify different ways to view the contents of your /home and other directories on your system, in general, the left pane of the file manager shows you the directory tree while the right pane shows you the contents of that directory.